MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 The following is a graph, [generated with Python](https://gist.github.com/MajinBuuOnSecurity/361a0bac8e65432a567d5d157d2524d5).
 As you can see at e.g. 20 VPCs you'd need to be sending over 55 TB for centralized egress to be more expensive, it only gets more worthwhile the more VPCs you add.
 ![alt text](https://i.imgur.com/fxKEToY.png)

-Chime is one one of the edge cases AWS mentioned, they mentioned _petabytes_ of data and [saving 7 figures getting rid of NAT Gateways](https://medium.com/life-at-chime/how-we-reduced-our-aws-bill-by-seven-figures-5144206399cb).
+Chime is one of the edge cases AWS mentioned; they mentioned _petabytes_ of data and [saving seven figures getting rid of NAT Gateways](https://medium.com/life-at-chime/how-we-reduced-our-aws-bill-by-seven-figures-5144206399cb).
 For them, TGW would break the bank.
 1 PB of data transferred would require 324 VPCs to break even, and 2 PB would require 646 VPCs.

 See [the FAQ](#can-you-walk-through-the-cost-details-around-option-1) for a verbose example.